PostgreSQL Performance and Querying

 Range partitioning by date allows efficient querying and maintenance of large time-series tables.

-What should teams check first when implementing Partitioning?
+What should teams check before relying on Partitioning?